Microsurgical Spine Center

 MINIMALLY INVASIVE PROCEDURES

 Microsurgery (also called Microdecompression) is a minimally invasive, motion sparing procedure that takes pressure off of the spinal nerves in either the neck or lower back by enlarging the spinal canal.
-Two types of common decompression procedures are:
+Two types of common

 - Hemilaminotomy: involves removing a small portion of impaired lamina and bone tissues on the side of the vertebrae where there is spinal compression, thereby opening the spinal canal and relieving pressure.